10 Signs of Feeling Suffocated in Relationship & How to Stop It

 Perhaps your mate is unaware of their behavior and how it’s affecting you.
 Without a direct line of communication, a partner can’t fix what they don’t know is broken.

-It’s essential to sit down and express yourself, so your significant other can see the relationship through your eyes, and it might open theirs to becoming less clingy.
+It’s essential to sit down and express yourself so your significant other can see the relationship through your eyes, and it might open theirs to becoming less clingy.

 4. Work on re-developing your sense of independence

 As a rule, couples will make significant decisions as a team.
-If your experience is that one person is making all the decisions, that starts the cycle of feeling suffocated in relationship.
+If your experience is that one person is making all the decisions, that starts the cycle of feeling suffocated in a relationship.

 In order to break free from the pattern, limit the capacity of your mate’s “policing” and choose to make daily decisions independently.
 It’s not necessary to discuss every tiny detail of your life with your partner.